Chart Color Schemes

 Residential development activity is lower than average in Winthrop according to AreaSearch's national comparison of local real estate markets

-Winthrop has averaged approximately five new dwelling approvals each year over the past five financial years, totalling 27 homes.
+Winthrop has averaged approximately five new dwelling approvals annually over the past five financial years, totalling 27 homes.
 As of FY-26, one approval has been recorded.
-On average, 15.6 new residents arrive annually per dwelling constructed between FY-21 and FY-25, indicating significant demand exceeding supply.
+On average, around 15.6 new residents have arrived per year for each dwelling constructed between FY-21 and FY-25, indicating significant demand exceeding supply, which typically drives price growth and increased buyer competition.

-New properties are constructed at an average cost of $486,000, targeting the premium market segment with higher-end properties.
-Compared to Greater Perth, Winthrop has significantly less development activity, being 86.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
-The location currently has approximately 1344 people per dwelling approval, reflecting an established market.
-According to the latest AreaSearch quarterly estimate, Winthrop is expected to grow by 1,278 residents through to 2041.
+The average construction value of these dwellings is $486,000, suggesting developers target the premium market segment with higher-end properties.
+Compared to Greater Perth, Winthrop has significantly less development activity, 86.0% below the regional average per person, which often reinforces demand and pricing for existing dwellings.
+This lower activity also reflects national trends, pointing towards possible development constraints.
+Recent building activity comprises entirely detached houses, maintaining Winthrop's traditional suburban character focused on family homes.
+The area has approximately 1344 people per dwelling approval, indicating an established market.

 Frequently Asked Questions - Development